An Eye-Opening Look at the Feast of the Seven Fishes

 If hitting the number seven is a priority, Jackson and Perkins suggest throwing in a couple of fish dishes that take no cook time whatsoever, like oysters with lemon, anchovy fillets on top of a salad or vegetable, or shaved bottarga over lettuce or pasta.
 But as more and more people adopt the tradition in America as their own, there appear to be no hard and fast rules about maintaining the number.
 In Italy, chefs and home cooks don’t seem concerned at all with the total number of fish served—just that there is an abundant spread.

-Get the recipe for Little Gem Lettuces with Marinated Anchovies and Bottarga » Jenny Huang
+Get the recipe for Little Gem Lettuces with Marinated Anchovies and Bottarga » Photography by Jenny Huang

 Goggi agrees that flexible is best when tailoring a menu to your celebration.
 The chef, known for her global infusion of flavors into traditional Italian food, says that among her family’s typical Vigilia dishes, it’s hard for her to prepare something strictly traditional and without creative twists.
 “I like a splash of sake with spaghetti alle vongole, kimchi mayo for fritto (fried mixed fish), or some Szechuan pepper for crostini with butter and anchovies.
 I love the idea of modernizing [the meal].
 The key is balancing new elements with classics.”